gingerbeardman/gingerbeardman.github.io/_posts/2021-04-21-building-basiliskii-for-ios.md

 ---
 I've had numerous requests for a guide to building BasiliskII on iOS.
 Let me know of anything is unclear or would benefit from more details!

-Note: I'm building with Xcode 11.3.1 on macOS 10.14.6 Mojave, so your experience may be different.
+Updated: October 2022, building with Xcode 14.0.1 on macOS 12.6 Monterey to iOS 16.0.2.
+Your experience may be different.

 ## Building